openshift/training/beta-2-setup.md

     with --credentials

 Just about every form of communication with OpenShift components is secured by SSL and uses various certificates and authentication methods.
-Just like how we previously edited our `bash` configuration to point to our authentication configuration, we need to tell the router installer about it, too.
+Even though we set up our `.kubeconfig`, unfortunately, ex router does not seem to look in the default location for it.
 We also need to specify the router image, since currently the experimental tooling points to upstream/origin:

-    openshift ex router --create --credentials=/root/.kubeconfig \
+    openshift ex router --create --credentials=/root/.kube/.kubeconfig \
     --images="registry.access.redhat.com/openshift3_beta/ose-haproxy-router:v0.4"

 If this works, you'll see some output: